arzhk/demo-fs-webapp/README.md

   {
     "question": "Is data encrypted?",
     "createdBy": "user@example.com",
-    "assignedTo": "assigned@example.com",
-    "properties": "section:Security,vendor:ABC Corp",
-    "questionDescription": "Encryption details for GDPR compliance" }
+  }
   ```

 ---

-## **Future Improvements**

-- **Advanced Search**: Integrate a semantic search model using NLP techniques.
-- **Enhanced Question History**: Store past answer updates.
-- **AI-Powered Responses**: Use a model like OpenAI’s GPT for auto-generating answers.

----

 Feel free to reach out for any questions or further assistance with the setup.
-Happy coding!